Koromix/rygel/README.md

 A basic benchmark based around Raylib is available, in three implementations: with Koffi, with node-ffi and with C code using Raylib (as a shared library).

-In order to run it, go to `koffi/benchmark` and run `build_c.sh`.
-Once the C version is built, you can execute each implementation with `time`, e.g. `time ./raylib_c 2000`.
+In order to run it, go to `koffi/benchmark` and run `build.sh` before doing anything else.

+Once this is done, you can execute each implementation with `time`, e.g. `time ./raylib_c 2000`.

 Here are some results from 2022-04-15 on my machine (AMD Ryzen™ 7 5800H 16G):